 This project tests the effectiveness of the urgent care system and compares capacity and demand across; primary care out of hours, community services, and secondary care.
 A wide range of areas are explored including service models, access and waiting, infrastructure, activity, workforce, finance, quality and outcomes.

-The project contains enhanced coverage of 111 and Out of Hours Primary Medical care.
+The project contains enhanced coverage of 111 services and Out of Hours Primary Medical care.
 Subscribing members who submit this information receive a bespoke report designed to help commissioners in reviewing and managing these contracts and also meeting the NHS England requirements around benchmarking OOHs services.

 2016/17 benchmarking project

 The 2016 project received contributions from 54 commissioning organisations.
 The project is carried out in tandem with the Emergency Care project for providers, which has received contributions from 97 services this year.
 The provider project covers both Type 1 & 2 Emergency Department services as well as Type 3 and walk-in services.

-As well as a national report, including examples of good and innovative practice that has been successful in helping managing ED demand/attendance, and online toolkit, available to all Network members, bespoke reports were available for participants for the first time in this project.
+As well as a national report, including examples of good and innovative practice that has been successful in helping to manage ED demand/attendance, and an online toolkit available to all Network members, bespoke reports were available for participants for the first time in this project.

 2017/18 benchmarking project

 Data collection has closed for the 2017/18 iteration of the project.
 The toolkit for the Urgent Care project is now available with further outputs available in December.
-An event, free to Network members, will be held on 4th October 2017.
+An event, free to Network members, was held on 4th October 2017.
 You can read more about the conference in our review here.

 For further information about this project, please contact Jessica Grantham.